The Great Automaton

 In January 2019, The Guardian published an interview (available here) with Shoshana Zuboff, a social psychologist and technology scholar whose work popularized the term ‘surveillance capitalism’ for describing the business model typical of some of the largest Internet companies in the world, which centers around the commodification of personal data.
 The title of the interview contains a rather thought-provoking phrase for thinking about the relationship between digital technology and human action: ‘The goal is to automate us’.
 The same idea applies to institutions, which can be thought of as manual equivalents to rules-based automation: following the basic logic of ‘if A, then B’, institutions prescribe (and ‘automate’) modes of human thought and behavior.

 In Carlota Perez’s theory of techno-economic paradigm shifts, modern economic history is divided into five surges of development.
 Each surge spans approximately 50–60 years and is divided into four distinct phases.
 The first two phases, called Irruption and Frenzy, represent the Installation period of the new techno-economic paradigm.
-During this period (1970s to early 2000s in the case of the ICT Revolution), speculative investments enable intense technological and business experimentation, while individualism combined with a lack of regulation contribute to a highly uneven distribution of gains from innovation.
-The latter two phases, called Synergy and Maturity, represent the Deployment period of the new paradigm.
-This is when production capital takes over, industry consolidates, and ideally, the full potential of the technological revolution is realized together with a more equitable distribution of economic gains.
+During this period (1970s to early 2000s in the case of the ICT Revolution), the new paradigm and its key industries are still forming (which increases the role of speculative financial capital), while individualism combined with lagging regulation contribute to a highly uneven distribution of gains from innovation.
+The latter two phases, called Synergy and Maturity, constitute the deployment stage.
+According to the model, this is when production capital tends to dominate (i.e. non-financial firms engaged in the production of real goods and services), leading industries consolidate, and ideally, a more equitable distribution of economic gains is achieved through progressive institutional reform and a revised social contract.
 As the principles and technologies of the new paradigm become standard throughout the economy, the organizational and institutional structure of society changes: what used to be novel and disruptive becomes the new normal, and a source of inertia pushing against subsequent innovation.
 In this framework, both centralized web platforms and blockchain networks can be seen as ICT-native administrative and institutional structures and part of the emerging ‘new normal’ for organizing society, especially as it relates to control over information — the defining feature of all bureaucratic institutions.
 To learn more about the theory of techno-economic paradigm shifts, see Perez, C. (2003).
 Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages.
 Edward Elgar Publishing.
+For an interpretation of how blockchain-related innovation might fit into Perez’s model, see here.

 For a description of blockchain networks as ideal-typical bureaucracies, see here.